Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 The share moves tell the story.
 The Brazil-listed units, known as SANB11, have dropped about twenty-one percent this year, the weakest showing among the country’s biggest banks.

 The parent in Madrid has gone the other way.
-Its stock is up roughly twenty-four percent, and the group has become the most valuable bank in continental Europe, with profits at record highs.
+Its stock is up roughly twenty-four percent, and the group is now the most valuable bank in continental Europe, with profits at record highs.

 The problem is the Brazilian economy.
-The local unit leans more heavily on consumer credit than its domestic rivals, which makes its results especially sensitive to the country’s high interest rates and stubborn inflation.
+The local unit leans more heavily on consumer credit than its rivals, so its results are especially sensitive to high interest rates and stubborn inflation.

 Consumer credit means loans to individuals for everyday purchases, car financing and personal expenses, rather than corporate lending or mortgages.
-This type of lending typically carries higher risk when economic conditions tighten, because households feel the squeeze first.
+This type of lending usually carries higher risk when conditions tighten, because households feel the squeeze first.

 Low-cost digital banks add to the pressure.
 Fintech rivals such as Nubank have pulled customers away from traditional lenders, forcing incumbents to spend more on technology just to hold their ground.